Skip to content

 The time of offering is not only about our financial gifts to the church, it is about offering our lives to God and the building of the kindom.
 This is a time for reflection: What is being asked of us?
 What is being given to us?
 What are we able to offer?
 What do we need?

-Prayer of Presentation
+A Prayer of Thanksgiving

 Benediction